ha-pu/webscrap_intro/README.md

 Legal aspects
 =============

+Not all website allow web scraping, either in their usage terms or through their *robots.txt* file.
+See [this blog entry](https://ryo-n7.github.io/2020-05-14-webscrape-soccer-data-with-R/) for further considerations.

 <https://www.marketwatch.com/support/disclaimer.asp>
 3.4 No Modification of Content.
 You agree not to rearrange or modify the Content.
 You agree not to create abstracts from, scrape or display